TareqTayeh/Skin-Lesion-Classification-using-CNN/README.md

 ### Data Set
 The data set used in this project is “The HAM10000 dataset, a large collection of multi-source dermoscopic images of common pigmented skin lesions”.
-It can be found on [Kaggle via this link](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000)
+It can be found on [Kaggle via this link](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000).<br>
-Reference: `P. Tschandl, C. Rosendahl and H. Kittler, "The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions", Scientific Data, vol. 5, no. 1, 2018.
+Data set reference: `P. Tschandl, C. Rosendahl and H. Kittler, "The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions", Scientific Data, vol. 5, no. 1, 2018.
 Available: 10.1038/sdata.2018.161.`

 ### Project Details